Soul Punk

 Soul Punk is the debut solo studio album by American musician Patrick Stump, the lead vocalist, guitarist and composer of Fall Out Boy.
 It was released in the United States on October 18, 2011 through Island Records.
 Stump's solo project was officially announced in January 2010 and he later revealed his first album's title to be Soul Punk, his first major musical project since Fall Out Boy's hiatus in late 2009.
-The album features no guest artists (besides a bonus remix track with guest vocals from Lupe Fiasco), and Stump wrote all the tracks and played all the instruments, as well as handling production.
-He characterised the lyrics as being "90% metaphors", with lyrical themes dealing with self-belief, corporate greed, innocence and death.
+He characterized the lyrics as being "90% metaphors", with lyrical themes dealing with self-belief, corporate greed, innocence and death.

-To promote Soul Punk, Stump toured the U.S. twice and played dates in Europe, opened for Bruno Mars and Janelle Monae, played at Chicago and Japan music festivals, and supported Panic! at the Disco on a month-long U.S. fall tour.
-He also did extensive radio tours to support his record.
 Rolling Stone included Soul Punk in their "Fall Music Preview: The Season's Hottest Albums" and Spin listed it in their "30 Must-Hear Albums of 2011."
 Soul Punk has had tentative release dates delayed and unconfirmed dates on the internet.
-Stump originally completed the album in 2010 and had a tentative February 2011 release date but re-did the finished album after he came up with a song called "This City".
-For the album's delay, in place of it is a digital EP, Truant Wave, containing six songs, three of which he collaborated with other artists, released on February 22, 2011 on iTunes.
+Stump originally completed the album in 2010 and had a tentative February 2011 release date but re-did the finished album after coming up with "This City".
+For the album's delay, in place of it is a digital EP, Truant Wave, containing six songs, three of which he collaborated with other artists, released on February 22, 2011, on iTunes.

-On May 9, 2011 Stump released "Explode" to YouTube.
 A remix of "This City", featuring Lupe Fiasco, was uploaded to YouTube before being released to iTunes and other online outlets on July 26 as the album's first single.
 Its music video was premiered on Vevo on September 20.
 Stump revealed the album cover art on September 7, again done by Aakash Nihalani, whom previously did the art for Truant Wave.
-Soul Punk is also available as a deluxe edition with additional tracks.
+Soul Punk was also made available as a deluxe edition with additional tracks.
 The remix of "This City" is included as a bonus track on both album versions. iTunes' album preorders started on September 27 as well as physical CD preorders from Stump's webstore.
 With preorders from Stump's online store, a package with a lithograph by Roland Tamayo was available.